aleph2c/miros/docs/_sources/recipes.rst.txt

 4. :ref:`Build up your statemethods using the factory object<recipes-factory-4>`
 5. :ref:`Add the hierarchy information to your factory object<recipes-factory-5>`
 6. :ref:`Start your statechart in the desired state<recipes-factory-6>`
+7. :ref:`Debugging a state method made from a factory<recipes-factory-7>`

 .. image:: _static/factory5.svg
     :align: center